More "Senior" (F1)

 to Di Sutton, here's a programme photo of Geoff

-is visible on the left, white overalls, in this Brandon
+is visible on the left, white overalls: Brandon

-photograph that shows the high-reach crane they used in the fifties
+pits photograph that also shows the high-reach crane they used in the fifties

 and sixties to unload stock-cars from their transporters — younger